nghiant3223/handbook/base/database/optimizing_schema_and_data_types.md

   There are exceptions, of course.
 For example, it’s worth mentioning that InnoDB stores NULL with a single bit, so it can be pretty space-efficient for sparsely populated data.
 This doesn’t apply to MyISAM, though.

-### Differences between **DATETIME** and **TIMESTAMP**

-a DATETIME and a TIMESTAMP column can store the same kind of data: date and time, to a precision of one second.
+A DATETIME and a TIMESTAMP column can store the same kind of data: date and time, to a precision of one second.
 However, TIMESTAMP uses only half as much storage space, is time zone–aware, and has special autoupdating capabilities.
 On the other hand, it has a much smaller range of allowable values, and sometimes its special capabilities can be a handicap.

+## Whole Numbers

+If you’re storing whole numbers, use one of the integer types: TINYINT, SMALLINT, MEDIUMINT, INT, or BIGINT.
+These require 8, 16, 24, 32, and 64 bits of storage space, respectively.
+They can store values from −2(N–1) to 2(N–1)–1, where N is the number of bits of storage space they use.

+Signed and unsigned types use the same amount of storage space and have the same performance, so use whatever’s best for your data range.
+Your choice determines how MySQL stores the data, in memory and on disk.
+However, integer computations generally use 64-bit BIGINT integers, even on 32-bit architectures.
+(The exceptions are some aggregate functions, which use DECIMAL or DOUBLE to perform computations.)

+## Real Numbers

+DECICMAL, FLOAT and DOUBLE can be specified by the following parameters (size, d).
+Where size is the total size of the String, and d represents precision.
+E.g: to store a number like 1234.567, you will set the datatype to DOUBLE(7, 3) where 7 is the total number of digits and 3 is the number of digits to follow the decimal point.

+FLOAT and DOUBLE, both represent floating point numbers.
+A FLOAT is for single-precision, while a DOUBLE is for double-precision numbers.
+A precision from 0 to 23 results in a 4-byte single-precision FLOAT column.
+A precision from 24 to 53 results in an 8-byte double-precision DOUBLE column.
+FLOAT is accurate to approximately 7 decimal places, and DOUBLE upto 14.

+Decimal’s declaration and functioning is similar to Double.
+But there is one big difference between floating point values and decimal (numeric) values.
+We use DECIMAL data type to store exact numeric values, where we do not want precision but exact and accurate values.
+A Decimal type can store a Maximum of 65 Digits, with 30 digits after decimal point.
+So, for the most accurate and precise value, Decimal would be the best option.

+Read more about MySQL numeric datatypes [here](https://code.rohitink.com/2013/06/12/mysql-integer-float-decimal-data-types-differences/).